-RISE provides early childhood intervention and therapy developmental disabilities throughout Maricopa, Pinal, Pima, Santa Cruz, and Mesa, Arizona.
+RISE provides early childhood intervention and therapy developmental disabilities throughout Arizona including Maricopa, Pinal, Pima, Santa Cruz, and Mesa as well as Boise and Nampa, Idaho.
 Have a question?
 We have an answer.
-Please read our frequently asked questions below, then call us at (480) 295-4925 for more information.
+Please read our frequently asked questions below, then call RISE Arizona at (480) 295-4925 or RISE Idaho at (208) 467-1069 for more information.

 QUESTIONS ABOUT OUR TEAM

 Every RISE Early Intervention team for each individual consists of six members: Speech-Language Pathologist, Occupational Therapist, Physical Therapist, Developmental Specialist, Psychologist, and Social Worker.
 Meet our team.